jordwest/prism/docs/JOURNAL.md

 So I think this is all going to need a bit of a refactor of the way I calculate djikstra maps.
 I've had an idea floating around for a bit where I have a struct that defines the input parameters for the map, then just pass that struct in wherever a map is needed and the system checks whether its been constructed yet or not, and if not, constructs it and returns it.

 Also going to need to implement a key to switch between debug views of the different maps, that should help a lot with diagnosing issues here.
 Think I'll do that first.
+Ok that's done.
+Now to refactor these maps.

+Just need to try with a few more instances now.
+So I'm getting that crash when attempting to print a trace again.
+I'm starting to wonder if its a bug in odin, but more likely it is a bug in my code somewhere.
+I suspect I'm ignoring an allocation failure somewhere, although it's hard to image what would be allocating that shouldn't...

+Actually maybe a good idea would be to put in a catch-all allocator as default that always panics, so that only temporary allocations succeed.

+Oooohhh k that was a massive tangent.
+So I think some memory was overflowing the arena... it seems I was likely writing to the frame arena when it was already full... and then that was writing into the trace area.
+Adding some 1kb padding around the trace seems to have protected it from stray game state breakages, and I've added some code to validate

+Ugh I think this might actually be a bug in the odin stdlib.
+I might need to work around it by calling a non string-building error/warning function for non-trace messages.
+Like just pass an int with the error id and any associated data in a struct.

+Ok using `bprintf` seems to have fixed it for now... it seems like there's something weird going on with tprintf.
+Might pop up again but maybe I'll just call this solved for now and leave the memory validation code in for now.

+Going to need to go through the code and find all the instance of tprintf and replace them.